 - Daily ground water elevation recording (includes Saturday & Sunday).

 - Weekly generator exercise and preventive maintenance check on Lift Stations #1 & 2, Fire Department/Garage, Police Station/City Hall, and Senior Center.

 - Collected bay water samples at Gulfport Beach, Clam Bayou & Marina for quality testing.

-- Cleaned 18 Storm water inlets throughout City.
+- Cleaned and inspected 4 storm water inlets throughout City.